An Alternative Trajectory for Generative AI: Goal of DSS: Enhancing the productivity of every worker

 \subsubsection{The energy arithmetic of edge intelligence}

 The energy economics strongly favor edge deployment.
 As discussed in Section~\ref{sec:energy}, a cloud-based query to a frontier reasoning model consumes approximately 33 Wh: enough to fully charge a smartphone.
 In contrast, running an equivalent query on an on-device SLM consumes approximately 0.001-0.01 Wh---roughly 1,000-10,000$\times$ smaller~\citep{offline_ai_guide}.
 This efficiency gap means that a smartphone battery could power thousands of expert consultations before requiring a recharge.
-The ``Stargate'' becomes unnecessary when intelligence is distributed to the edge.

 Edge deployment also eliminates the water consumption associated with data center cooling, carbon emissions from long-haul data transmission, and privacy risks inherent in sending sensitive queries to third-party servers.
 By design, \textit{Pocket Sage} is sustainable, private, and under user control.